coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 ### Gaze Attacks

-While the medusa's gaze is well known, gaze attacks can also charm, curse, or even kill.
+While the medusa’s gaze is well known, gaze attacks can also charm, curse, or even kill.
 Gaze attacks not produced by a spell are supernatural.